 „In times of growing nationalism in Europe and elsewhere we had the idea to look for a common element to foster a European understanding, to search for a common European identity defined by culture, especially by film.“

-Since its First Edition in 2016 the number of participating countries grew constantly, starting from 13 universities from 13 different European countries in the first year and now seeing 25 universities from 25 countries in 2022: Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Lithuania, Netherlands, Poland, Portugal, Romania, Serbia, Spain, Sweden, Switzerland, Turkey and United Kingdom.
+Since its First Edition in 2016 the number of participating countries grew constantly, starting from 13 universities from 13 different European countries in the first year and now seeing 24 universities from 24 countries in 2023: Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Lithuania, Netherlands, Poland, Portugal, Romania, Serbia, Spain, Sweden, Switzerland, Turkey and United Kingdom.

-Based on the selection for the European Film Award 2022 five films from five European countries were nominated for the 7th European University Film Award and announced on October 6.
+Based on the selection for the European Film Award 2023 five films from five European countries were nominated for the 8th European University Film Award and announced on October 6.
 These five films will be viewed and discussed in the respective university classes and each institution selects its favourite film.
-One student representative for each of the 25 universities will participate in a a three-day deliberation meeting in Hamburg in December 2022.
+One student representative for each of the 24 universities will participate in a a three-day deliberation meeting in Hamburg in December 2023.
 During these three days the students discuss all films together, exchange arguments and vote for the winner.
-The winner will be announced on December 7 and presented during this year's European Film Awards Weekend on December 10.
-The 7th European University Film Award is supported by Hamburg Marketing and Hamburg Foundation for the Advancement of Research and Culture, the Claussen-Simon Foundation and the Alfred Toepfer Foundation F.V.S..
+The winner will be announced on December 8 during this year's European Film Awards Weekend in Berlin.
+The 8th European University Film Award is made possible with the support of the Hamburg Foundation for the Advancement of Research and Culture, the Claussen-Simon Foundation and the Alfred Toepfer Foundation F.V.S..